lilactown/pyramid/README.md

 ## More details

-Collections like vectors, sets and lists should not mix entities and non-entities.
 Collections are recursively walked to find entities.

 To get meta-information about what entities were added or queried, use the `add-report` and `pull-report` functions.